okteto/samples/movies/README.md

 $ okteto run okteto/movies:frontend
 ```

 This command replaces your Okteto Environment by a service running `okteto/movies:frontend`.
-If you want to use another docker image, your will need to build and push it manually (*note: contact us for private images support*).
+If you want to use another docker image, you will need to build and push it to a public docker registry. (* [Contact us](mailto:sales@okteto.com?Subject=Support%20for%20private%images)  if you're interested in support for private images *).